 Having reached the ocean, the mini turtles still aren't safe - the next cast of predators awaits them under water.

-Most hatchlings don't reach the age of maturity which takes 10 - 15 years, but those who make it will remember their home beach.
+Most hatchlings don't reach the age of maturity which will take 10 - 15 years.
+But those who make it will remember their home beach.

 Adventurous turtles may paddle across the Pacific ocean as far as India but their impressive natural navigation system steers them back

 to their place of birth in Ostional where they will lay their eggs again into the black sanded beach, like their mother once did.

 The Ostional Wildlife Reserve extends 15 km along the shoreline, including the beaches of Ostional, Nosara and Guiones.
 It is only a narrow, 200 m wide strand of beach, but extends inland along the estuaries of the rivers and mangrove swamps where it also protects large colonies of birds.
 Offshore the reserve incorporates another 3 miles stretch of maritime zone.

 During nesting season (Aug - Nov) solitary turtles arrive almost every night at Ostional and sometimes the rare and endangered giant leatherback turtles and green sea turtles come to nest as well.

 On a daytime walk on the beach you see lots of white shreds from broken turtle eggs.
 Crowds of black vultures sit in wait for hatching turtles or they pick and scratch impatiently with their beaks and feet in the sand to uncover the tasty eggs.

 At night, when there is an arribada, you must check in with the ranger booth at the southern end of Ostional where you pay the entrance fee of $ 10.
 No flashlights or flash photography is permitted.
 Arribadas usually occur during the darkest nights: a few days before the new moon.
 The majority of turtles arrives between 8 pm and 4 am.